kbtbc/pokeminer/README.md

 [![gyms](https://i.imgur.com/MWpHAEWm.jpg)](pokeminer/static/demo/gyms.png)

+## Getting Started Tips & FAQs

 **PokeMiner Upgrading**

-This will get you on the most recent `develop` build, from your pokeminer directory:
+The `develop` branch changes almost daily.
+To you ensure you are on the most recent `develop` build, from your pokeminer directory:
 ```
 git checkout develop
 git pull